colab-coop/bylaws/ARTICLE-7.markdown

 (b) Any Loss shall withdrawn from the Collective Account.

-(c) Member distributions shall be allocated in direct proportion to hours worked by the individual Members during the fiscal year.
+(c) Member distributions shall be allocated through a formula determined by the board that includeds dispersement in direct proportion to hours worked by the individual Members during the fiscal year, among other criteria.
+The membership shall ratify the final dispersement plan through consensus.

 (d) The Board shall propose a distribution of any Profit and Losses, for the membership to ratify through consensus, annually or at more frequent intervals, as the board sees fit.